doctorray117/minecraft-ondemand/README.md

   - Owner group IP : `1000`
   - POSIX Permissions : `0755`

 Click `Create access point` and then view it within the console.
-Note the `Access Point ARN` as you will need it for the IAM policy detailed below.
+Note the `Access Point ARN` of the access point and of the filesystem itself as you will need it for the IAM policy detailed below.

 ## IAM Round 1
 The IAM Console is where we configure the roles and policies required to give access to the Task running the Minecraft server and the Lambda Function used to start it.